TalhaAbus/CPP_Notlarim/CPP_Notes_English.md

 - This is an incomplete type, The complete type is the opposite.
 The compiler is aware of all information.

 **Why does it matter if a type is complete or incomplete type?**
+> For some codes, it is sufficient for the type to be incomplete for the code to be compiled.